jackc/pgx/README.md

 # Pgx

-## Master Branch
+## V2 Previous Stable

-This is the `master` branch which tracks the stable release of the current version.
+This is the `v2` branch which tracks the previous stable release version.
 At the moment this is `v2`.
-The `v3` branch which is currently in beta.
-General release is planned for July. `v3` is considered to be stable in the sense of lack of known bugs, but the API is not considered stable until general release.
-No further changes are planned, but the beta process may surface desirable changes.
-If possible API changes are acceptable, then `v3` is the recommended branch for new development.
-Regardless, please lock to the `v2` or `v3` branch as when `v3` is released breaking changes will be applied to the master branch.
+New development should use the `v3` branch.

 Pgx is a pure Go database connection library designed specifically for PostgreSQL.
 Pgx is different from other drivers such as